Content Management Systems – WordPress CMS Explained

 A plugin is a small computer program that extends the functionality of a larger program.
 WordPress plugins extend the capabilities of your website by adding new features and services.
 There are many free and premium WordPress plugins available to add to your site.

-We have selected the best WordPress website building plug-ins of 2021 based on their ease of use, customizability, and great results.
+We have selected the best WordPress website building plugins of 2022 based on their ease of use, customizability, and great results.

 An extension is an add-on piece of software that can be installed on top of an existing application – generally for use with a certain platform, file format, or another third-party system.

-Extensions often provide extra features or allow for broader functionality than would otherwise be possible with the base application, although some extensions are added for other reasons – such as identifying compatibility with new features, formats, or systems.
+Extensions often provide extra features or allow for broader functionality than would otherwise be possible with the base application.
+However, some extensions are added for other reasons – such as identifying compatibility with new features, formats, or systems.

 Extensions make applications more functional by increasing their capability in specific areas without having to update the entire application.

 User Management in WordPress is an indispensable part of the CMS.
 User Management in WordPress allows you to control who can edit, view, and post articles.
-In order for someone to be allowed to do any of these three things they must have an account on your website and that account would need the appropriate level of access to permit such actions.
+For someone to be allowed to do any of these three things, they must have an account on your website and that account would need the appropriate level of access to permit such actions.
 The more access a user has, the more privileges they are given.

 It is not uncommon to see users in WordPress having different levels of access; some might only be able to read articles while others could create and edit them.
 Still, another group could have the ability to post their own content on your website.